-Then the researchers tested a group of 29 patients aged 55 to 85 with early-stage AMD.
+In a longitudinal, open-label follow-up study in 2012, the researchers tested a group of 29 patients aged 55 to 85 with early-stage AMD.
 The patients received 20 mg per day of saffron as a supplement for about 14 months.

 In addition, all of the patients reported an improvement in their quality of vision.
 They experienced improvements in contrast and color perception, reading ability, and vision in low lighting.
 All of that added up to a substantial improvement in the patients’ quality of life.